rajaryan179/blurnft-clone/README.md

 4. `npm start`

-5. Open a new terminal and type `cd ../frontend`
+5. Open a new terminal and type `cd frontend`

 6. `npm install`